NA-MIC/ProjectWeek/PW34_2020_Virtual/Projects/Slicer_in_Cloud_Environments/Readme.md

 # Project Description

-Overview of existing techniques of using 3D Slicer over an internet connection.
+This project is aimed to provide an updated overview of existing techniques of using 3D Slicer over an internet connection.

 ## Objective

+During this project week we would like to:

 1. Categorize existing data regarding using slicer over the internet
-2. Create a set of easy to use manuals/tutorials/boilerplates that explain basic setup options and use cases
+2. Test and create/link a set of easy-to-use manuals/tutorials/boilerplates that explain basic setup options and use cases

 ## Approach and Plan